plabayo/rama/docs/book/src/intro/terminology.md

-# 🍔 Middlwares and ☘️ Leaf Services
+# 🍔 Middlewares and ☘️ Leaf Services

 In a quick intermezzo, let's align on some terminology: